njramorim/evnts/README.md

-# evnts
-POC of a SPA using react, es6 and sass

-# Evnts SPA
+# evnts SPA

-POC of a SPA with react, es6 sass, gulp
+POC of a Single Page Application made with react, es6 and sass.

 ### Installing